 What makes the string of bananas so special?
-What’s so hard about this little guy that he can survive without watering for months at a time!
-This low-water plant doesn’t need much care or maintenance other than making sure its soil is completely dry before giving him some fresh juice from below ground level where all those nutrients live inside waiting patiently until they’re needed .
-Well, overwatering is a hazard to this plant.
-Overwatering makes the roots of this plant prone to rotting.
-Therefore, you must take care while watering this plant.
+What’s so great about this little guy is that he can survive without watering for months at a time!
+This low-water plant doesn’t need much care or maintenance other than making sure its soil is completely dry before watering again.
+Overwatering is a hazard to this plant.
+Overwatering makes the roots of this plant prone to rot.

-The String of Bananas plant is a great addition to any home, as it is both cold and heat hardy.
+The String of Bananas plant is a great addition to any home, as it is both cold and heat-hardy.
 This plant can survive temperatures as low as 30 degrees Fahrenheit, making it a great option for those who live in cooler climates.
-However, this plant can also take high temperatures, as it has been known to survive summers with temperatures reaching over 100 degrees Fahrenheit.
-As a result, the String of Bananas plant is a versatile option that can be enjoyed by gardeners of all levels of experience.
+However, this plant can also tolderate high temperatures, as it has been known to survive summers with temperatures reaching over 100 degrees Fahrenheit.

 The easiest and fastest way to kill a string of bananas plant is by over-watering.
-Instead of following specific watering schedule, it’s best if you just let the soil dry out until there are no more bubbles coming from beneath your banana pieces before adding more water back in again!
+Instead of following specific watering schedule, it’s best if you just let the soil dry out completely before watering again.